greyscalepress/interview-project/content/interviews/2014-04-30-Dave_Crossland.md

 **DC** – There is a very simple graphical user interface to TTFAutohint.
 You can load a font file, and check the boxes with the options, rather than reading a manual and setting it up through the command line.
 I would expect all these programs to integrate TTFauthint into their build process.

 And one of the things I am very excited about in technology is **Enscripten**, and asm.js.
-So, Enscripten is *transpiler*, that allows you to take a C or C++, or even Python, or Lua, or other scripting language program, and it allows you to compile it into JavaScript.
+So, Enscripten is a *transpiler*, that allows you to take a C or C++, or even Python, or Lua, or other scripting language program, and it allows you to compile it into JavaScript.
 This allows us to take a lot of existing free software, and run it in the browser.
 It should be possible to take TTFAutohint, and have that hinting process done as part of a web application.

 **MS** – as part of Metapolator, or whatever?